-This guide will help you to figure out why your Sony TV remote is not working or operating properly and what you can do to fix it.
+Whether you’re a tech expert or a total beginner, this guide will help you to figure out why your Sony TV remote stopped working and what you can do to fix it.

-And we’ll kick things off with a few steps for how to troubleshoot your broken remote.
-But don’t worry, if you are here to fix your TV, we’ll provide some help for that, as well.
+And we’ll kick things off with a few steps to troubleshoot your broken remote.
+But don’t worry, if you are here to fix your TV, we’ll also provide some help with that.

 Troubleshoot the Sony remote

-- Check for Bluetooth Interference: In case your remote uses Bluetooth to connect to the TV, then there might be some interference from other Bluetooth devices in the vicinity.
+If your remote uses Bluetooth to connect to the TV, there might be some interference from other Bluetooth devices nearby.